It's the only thing that I can do when I don't wanna talk to no-one."

 Another Schwarzenegger example: In The Terminator, one of the Terminator's victims is rocking out on headphones making an after-nookie snack while her lover is brutally beaten to death in the next room.

-In the film adaptation of the Stephen King short story Battleground, the unnamed loner hitman wears headphones when travelling to and from his hit, so people will not engage him in conversation, which might make them remember him.
+An Invoked Trope in the film adaptation of the Stephen King short story Battleground.
+The unnamed hitman wears headphones when traveling to and from his hit so people will not engage him in conversation, which might make them remember him.
+However the symbolic version also applies, as the hitman is a loner who doesn't even talk to anyone the entire movie.

 Tremors.
 The little girl on the pogo stick-thingy can't hear their shouted warnings because she's wearing headphones, so someone has to run out and grab her before she's grabbed by the Graboids.